 Leona Lansing, portrayed by Jane Fonda, is a character (CEO of a media conglomerate) not unlike Ted Turner, Fonda's third husband, from 1991-2001.
 In the first episode in which Fonda's character appears, other characters have a conversation comparing the "Tea Party," circa 2010s, and "leftist radicals," circa 1960s, and one of the names mentioned as one of the leftist radicals is "Hayden," a reference to Tom Hayden, Fonda's second husband, from 1973-1989.

 A young John Gallagher Jr. was featured in one episode of Aaron Sorkin's "The West Wing" as a high school boy named Tyler who helps Josh, Toby, and Donna catch up with the Bartlet campaign after they are left behind by the motorcade in Indiana.

-The lobby and exterior of the ACN building is not a set; it is the Bank of America Tower at One Bryant Park.
+The lobby and exterior of the ACN building is not a set; it is the Bank of America Tower at One Bryant Park (which is in front of HBO Head Office).
 The building is located on 6th Avenue between 42nd & 43rd streets.
 In certain scenes, Bryant Park can be spotted in the background.

 In The Newsroom (2012)'s fictional "universe," which Aaron Sorkin has created, ACN stands for Atlantis Cable Network.
 There is a real life ACN in Canada which provides Internet and telephone services, and there was an ACN cable network in the USA at one time.
 It was "America's Collectibles Network" and sold everything from knives and watches to cosmetics and jewelry.
 In 2002, "America's Collectible Network" changed its name to Jewelry Television.
 Seen in approximately 80 million homes, they still use the ACN name legally and on signage at their broadcast location in Knoxville, Tennessee, USA.